foxfriends/paper-terminal/README.md

 Writes a file to a paper in your terminal. *Especially* if that file is Markdown!
 Features supported
 include:

-1. The usual text, and paragraphs with automatic line wrapping.
+1. The usual text, and paragraphs with automatic line-wrapping.
 You can manually wrap with hard breaks as expected.

     Otherwise, paragraphs will be nicely spaced.